“Non-violence is not a garment to be put on and off at will. Its seat is in the heart, and it must be an inseparable part of our being”

 The Declaration defines the concept of tolerance.
 Tolerance is neither indulgence nor indifference.
 It means the recognition of universal human rights and freedoms.
-It means everybody has the right to be different and be accepted.
+It means everybody’s right to be different and be accepted.
 It means mutual respect and appreciation of the world’s diverse cultures.
-The Declaration emphasises that only with tolerance, the global human society can survive and thrive.
+The Declaration emphasises that the global human society can survive and thrive only with tolerance.

 The Day has been observed annually ever since, and it serves us as a reminder that tolerance must be an inalienable part of human society.

 In addition, UNESCO announced the UNESCO-Madanjeet Singh Prize for the Promotion of Tolerance and Non-Violence.
 The first prize of US $100,000 marked the United Nations Year for Tolerance 1995 and the 125th anniversary of the birth of Mahatma Gandhi.
-It was inspired by the proclamation in the UNESCO’s Constitution:
+It has been inspired by the proclamation in the UNESCO’s Constitution:

 “peace, if it is not to fail, must be founded on the intellectual and moral solidarity of mankind”.

-Every two years, the Prize recognizes and rewards individuals and organisations for great achievements in promoting tolerance and non-violence, through scientific, artistic and cultural initiatives worldwide.
+Every two years, the Prize recognises and rewards individuals and organisations for outstanding achievements in promoting tolerance and non-violence through scientific, artistic and cultural initiatives worldwide.

 What is tolerance?

-The idea of tolerance has been studied by sociologists and psychologists for a long time.
-One of the first, classical definitions in the philosophical and political science literature is forbearance and putting up with something that one disapproves of, or is negative about (Cohen, 2004; King, 2012).
+Sociologists and psychologists have studied the idea of tolerance for a long time.
+One of the first classical definitions in the philosophical and political science literature is forbearance and putting up with something one disapproves of or is negative about (Cohen, 2004; King, 2012).

 Tolerance implies self-control driven by a moral norm.
 For example, one may personally disapprove of religious practices, such as the slaughter of animals, but has to accept those for a stronger, moral reason – a human right for religious freedom.

-Moral norm is a key aspect, which sets boundaries: not everything can be accepted.
-Injustice, violence, oppression deviate from the universal moral norm in a non-tolerable way (Cohen, 2004).
+Moral norm is a key aspect that sets boundaries: not everything can be accepted.
+Injustice, violence, and oppression deviate from the universal moral norm in a non-tolerable way (Cohen, 2004).

 However, this definition, which seems reasonable at first glance, has a pitfall.

-The modern understanding of tolerance is openness, being well disposed towards cultural others, or having a generally positive attitude towards them.
-Hence, a tolerant person can be defined as someone who is appreciative, open-minded, and “on friendly terms with all sorts of people” (Allport, 1954; Hjerm et al., 2019).
+The modern understanding of tolerance is openness, being well disposed toward cultural others, or having a generally positive attitude toward them.
+Hence, a tolerant person is appreciative, open-minded, and “on friendly terms with all sorts of people” (Allport, 1954; Hjerm et al., 2019).

 This definition is deemed more correct and relevant today.

-In contrast to the classical one, disliking or disapproval of others beliefs and practices is not a core component of tolerance.
+In contrast to the classical one, disliking or disapproving of others’ beliefs and practices is not a core component of tolerance.
 It’s the opposite.

-A person is tolerant not when they endure many things that they disapprove of, but rather when they initially disapprove of little.
+A person is tolerant not when they endure many things that they disapprove of but rather when they initially disapprove of a little.